 Thrift stores are not everyone’s jam but you can get some great deals there for really good prices.
-Many times they have items that are barely worn or might even still have the tags on it.
+Many times they have items that are barely worn or might even still have the tags on them.

 Discount stores usually have really good prices but sometimes those prices are too good and the quality suffers.
 You will want to check out the item and see if it is worth spending more money for better quality.
 It just depends on the item.